.jpg)

 – Reusing existing spaces, among them the original facade of the 32 Quincy Street building;

-– 16.9 percent energy reduction by introducing new design and operation strategies, building materials, and energy-efficient HVAC equipment;
+- The building's energy demand is reduced by 16.9 percent by introducing new design and operation strategies, building materials, and energy-efficient HVAC equipment;

-– Procuring 35 percent of electricity needs through the purchase of Renewable Energy Certificates;
+- 35 percent of electricity needs is procured through the purchase of Renewable Energy Certificates;

-– Developing an Indoor Air Quality (IAQ) Management Plan for, during, and after construction;
+- An Indoor Air Quality (IAQ) Management Plan was implemented during and after construction.

-– Selecting regionally and responsibly harvested materials, including building materials extracted and manufactured within 500 miles of the site, and wood certified by the Forest Stewardship Council (FSC); and
+- Careful attention was paid on the selection of the building materials.
+Selecting aimed for regionally and responsibly harvested materials, including building materials extracted and manufactured within 500 miles of the site, and wood certified by the Forest Stewardship Council (FSC).

 ENERGY DATA